DmitriyShum/dmitriyshum/README.md

 ## Welcome to my Github!

 #### About me:
-I'm Dmitriy / 22 years old / studying Computer Science / bilingual Russian
+I'm Dmitriy, 22 years old, and I am bilingual Russian.
+I am a Computer Science student from Massachusetts, and my skills are playing the piano and accordion, as well as programming in HTML, CSS, Java, and Python.
+Hope you enjoy some of my works!

 ### Links:
 ***